dorcha-inc/orla-tool-fs/README.md

 2. Create a git tag: `git tag v0.1.0`
 3. Push the tag to GitHub
 4. Ensure the tool is added to the registry's `registry.yaml` file
-5. Test installation: `orla install file-read`
+5. Test installation: `orla install readfile`